-- The directors' assessment forecasts that the group will maintain sufficient liquidity throughout the going concern assessment period in the base case scenario and will not breach banking covenants.
-Under management's worst-case scenario, which includes a permanent reduction in profitability of 30%, an increase in bad debt and the loss of factoring facilities, liquidity is eliminated in January 2024.
-This scenario is not considered plausible.
-We have not identified any climate-related risks that would materially impact the group's forecasts to 31 March 2024. - Controllable mitigating actions available to management over the going concern assessment period, including reductions to non-declared dividend payments and uncommitted share buybacks, are sufficient to restore liquidity in both management's plausible downside scenario and the audit team's additional downside sensitivities.
+- The directors' assessment forecasts that the group will maintain sufficient liquidity throughout the going concern climate-related risks that would materially impact the group's forecasts to 31 March 2024. - to non-declared dividend payments and uncommitted share buybacks, are sufficient to restore liquidity in both management's plausible downside scenario and the audit team's additional downside sensitivities.